 Most importantly, it helps ensure the estate is settled according to the deceased person’s wishes.

 The Petition for Probate timeline typically lasts six months to one year in most estates.
 After filing the petition, the court must appoint a representative, notify creditors, inventory assets, pay debts and taxes, and distribute property.
-Complex estates, disputes, or court backlogs can extend the probate timeline beyond one year.
+However, complex estates, disputes, or court backlogs can extend the probate timeline significantly beyond one year.

 The first stage in the Petition for Probate timeline is filing the petition with the probate court in the county where the deceased lived.
 This filing asks the court to open the estate and appoint an executor or administrator.
 After review, the court issues legal authority allowing the representative to begin managing the estate.